saevarom/wagtail-start-docker/README.md

 +    command: python manage.py runserver 0.0.0.0:${DOCKER_DJANGO_PORT:-8000}
 ```

+8. Start your container again `docker-compose up`

-7. Visit your app in your browser: [http://localhost:8000/](http://localhost:8000/)
+9. Visit your app in your browser: [http://localhost:8000/](http://localhost:8000/)

-8. Start developing your new Wagtail site on Docker!
+10. Start developing your new Wagtail site on Docker!